Eligibility

 • Activities associated with classes for which you are receiving academic credit and which are requirements for your degree (e.g., costs associated with senior design projects in the School of Engineering).

-• Test Fees Costs associated with preparation for tests are not allowed if the exams are required for graduate or professional school admission or professional licensure (e.g., MCAT, LSAT, GRE, and actuarial exams).
+• Test Fees or other costs associated with preparation for tests are not allowed if the exams are required for graduate or professional school admission or professional licensure (e.g., MCAT, LSAT, GRE, and actuarial exams).

 • Tuition or other program fees that approximate tuition at other educational institutions or agencies.
-Exceptions: In 2020, to account for the dramatic contraction of professional development opportunities available to students due to Covid, UConn temporarily allowed students on pre-health professions tracks to request funding to offset costs of Emergency Medical Technician (EMT) and Certified Nursing Assistant (CNA) certification programs as long as the programs in which students enrolled did not carry academic credit (from UConn or another institution).
-At this time, these remain the only exceptions to this policy.
-We will continue to update this website as the status of these “Covid exceptions,” which are set to expire in July 2024, evolves.
+Exceptions: You may request funding to offset costs of Emergency Medical Technician (EMT) and Certified Nursing Assistant (CNA) certification programs if they do not carry academic credit (from UConn or another institution).
+Please note that these exceptions may be rescinded in the future.

 • Compensation, in the form of salary, wages, or stipends.